iafarhan/skipgram-word2vec/README.md

 # skipgram-word2vec
 Iteration based method to learn Word Vectors.
 Word2vec is a method whose parameters are word vectors.

+This is an implementation of skipgram from scratch in numpy.
 #### Algorithm : Skipgram
 Given a center word model generates the surrounding words.
 Steps are as follow
 * We generate our one hot input vector